01.

 Institute

 We live in a fast-changing world.
 To prepare for the opportunities and challenges it brings, Dollar Academy is committed to offering young people innovative educational experiences.
-New ways of working demand new kinds of learning space; and the Academy is planning an ambitious new building – the Futures Institute.
+New ways of working demand new kinds of learning space; and the Academy is building an ambitious new facility – the Futures Institute.

 A range of stimulating learning environments – including innovative classrooms and laboratories, maker spaces, a digital prototyping lab and creative arts areas.